Memotech-Bill/PicoBB/README.md

 The options supported by the CMake script are similar to those for `make`:

 * -DPICO_BOARD=... to specify a board other than the default "pico".
-If using the Pimoroni VGA Demo board see the discussion on board definition files below.
+* -DADDON=... to specify a file extending or overriding processor board default pin allocations.
+  Typically one of vgaboard_sd, vgaboard_serial, vgaboard_cut.
+The corresponding header file must be located in `PicoBB/boards`.
 * -DSTDIO=... to select the user interface:
   * -DSTDIO=PICO for the GUI version with input via USB keyboard and output via VGA monitor.
   * -DSTDIO=... to select a list from the following, with options separated by plus signs: